Shoaib-33/Smart-Assistant-Chatbot/README.md

 The project manages session state using Streamlit’s st.session_state to handle conversation history.
 This includes variables such as history for storing past interactions, generated for the assistant's responses, and past for tracking user queries.
 This state management ensures continuity and coherence in the dialogue.

 ### Deployment and Usage:
 The project is designed to be run locally using Streamlit.
 Users can clone the repository, install the required dependencies, and launch the app to interact with the assistant.
-The deployment process involves setting up the environment, configuring the app, and running it to provide users with real-time party planning assistance.
+The deployment process involves setting up the environment, configuring the app, and running it to provide users with real-time party planning assistance.The Streamlit link is [here](https://smart-assistant-chatbot-7iihjhguukrodaxq3back2.streamlit.app/)

 # Working Principal of Chatbot